house cleaning tip supplies organizers

-In truth the vinegar is what cleans the last bits of laundry detergent and scum off of your clothes, before being rinsed away itself.
-So not only are your clothes going to get softened by the baking soda, they're going to come out cleaner then ever with the vinegar.
+In truth, the vinegar is what cleans the last bits of laundry detergent and scum off of your clothes, before being rinsed away itself.
+So not only are your clothes going to get softened by the baking soda, they’re going to come out cleaner than ever with the vinegar.

 Warning: Do follow the directions when mixing this up.
 Although not a dangerous chemical reaction, mixing baking soda with vinegar releases a lot of carbon dioxide gas.
 If you don't mix them together in a large enough container, you risk a mess.

-Actually making homemade fabric softener is a lot of fun and if you have kids, I know they want to help!
+Actually making homemade fabric softeners is a lot of fun and if you have kids, I know they want to help!

 Homemade Fabric Softener